ufidon/cd/mod2/comdes.md

   - 0 for positive numbers and
   - 1 for negative numbers
 - *signed-magnitude* negates a number by changing its sign
-  - in addition and subtraction, the sign bit and those magnitude bits are processed separately
+  - in addition and subtraction, the sign bit and those magnitude bits are processed `separately`
   - correction step is needed in subtraction
   - range of n-bits: $2^n$ different numbers
     - positive numbers: $1,2,⋯, (2^{n-1}-1)$
     - zero: a positive 0 and a negative 0
     - negative numbers: $-1, -2, ⋯, -(2^{n-1}-1)$
-- *signed-complement* represents a negative number by its complement
+- *signed-complement* represents a negative number by its complement, all bits are processed `together`
   - it negates a number by taking its complement
   - either the 1s or the 2s complement can be used
-    - 2s complement is the most common
+    - `2s complement` is the most common
 - range of n-bits: $2^n$ different numbers
   - positive numbers: $1,2,⋯, (2^{n-1}-1)$
   - zero: a positive 0